bnb-chain/greenfield/readme.md

 This repo is the official implementation of Greenfield blockchain.

 The blockchain of BNB Greenfield serves a dual purpose of maintaining the ledger for users as well as the storage metadata as common blockchain state data.
-The blockchain has its native token, BNB, which is transferred from the Binance Smart Chain, and is utilized for gas and governance functionalities.
+The blockchain has its native token, BNB, which is transferred from the BNB Smart Chain, and is utilized for gas and governance functionalities.
 Governance is further enabled through the staking logic that is unique to the BNB Greenfield blockchain.